dstelter92/POLIR-lammps/src/README.md

 interactions are electrostatic.

 O-H bond potential uses a 'table' style, see bond/table for details.
-The tabulated file is found in this directory as "PS_bond_potential.table"
+The tabulated file is found in the examples directory as "PS_bond_potential.table"

 ## To-Do list:

-[ ] Implement electrostatics with Thole damping as fix [ ] Implement electrostatics with MPI
+[ ] Implement electrostatics with Thole damping as fix

+[ ] Implement electrostatics with MPI

 [ ] Test against previous work